 Hull is famous for The Deep and it has always been a favourite of ours.
 I’ve taken my children from being babies to watch the fish, now my eldest is nearly 10 he still loves to go and see his favourite’s the sharks (my daughter is 6 and her favourite are the penguins).
 We like to combine it with a walk along Humber Street and Hull Marina.
 Another favourite local day out for us is Williams Den in North Cave, with indoor and outdoor play areas and great food.
 We’ve also visited the high wire adventure Let Loose in Woodmansey in the past and a great day out.
 Imagination play areas are a new thing!
 We love going to the one in Anlaby, The Secret Village, a fantastic cafe surrounded with little shops and houses for children to play in.
 There is also a bigger one, Play Avenue, across the bridge in Scunthorpe.

 Within around an hours drive of Hull there are also some great attractions that we have visited:

-Wolds Way Lavender – is a fantastic day out with lots of play areas and activities to do around the lavender fields (only opens for the summer season).
+Woldies Lavender & Nature Farm – is a fantastic day out with lots of play areas and activities to do around the lavender fields (only opens for the summer season).